0x80/typed-firestore-react/README.md

 # Typed Firestore - React

-Elegant, typed React hooks for handling Firestore documents in React applications.
+Elegant, typed abstractions for handling Firestore documents in React applications.

 This library is based on the same concepts as